 The darker side of Basel Zoo history – a black man show!

 The growth of Basel Zoo would have never been possible without regular expansions.
-From the Antelope House that opened in 1910 as the zoo’s oldest building, to the unsuccessful construction project of the Ozeanium, a giant aquarium complex that Basel voted against in the 2019 referendum, Basel Zoo’s history brought more than one controversy.
+From the Antelope House which opened in 1910 as the zoo’s oldest building, to the unsuccessful construction project of the Ozeanium, a giant aquarium complex that Basel voted against in the 2019 referendum, Basel Zoo’s history brought more than one controversy.

 Some of the expansions definitely provided more space for wild animals living enclosed within the city.
 The first expansion was towards Binningen in the south in 1884.
 The established area, today a flamingo enclosure, was called the Festival meadow in those days.
 It was a place for “celebratory activities”, as the zoo still calls them today.
 But surely it was not fun for everyone.